RobNor12/IT-Automation-Engineering/README.md

 ### ⚙️ How to Use
 * **Setup:**

-  * Download the requirements.txt folder to ensure you have the Libraries necessary to run these programs
+  * Download the requirements.txt file to ensure you have the Libraries necessary to run these programs

   * Ensure your "api_key.txt" file, "email_review.csv" file, and "authorized_analyst.csv" file are placed securely in your project directory.
 These files are not included in this repository